Freight Shipping from Columbus to Kansas City

 How much does it cost to ship freight from Columbus to Kansas City?

-Full truckload (FTL) rates from Columbus, OH to Kansas City, MO currently range from $1,731-$2,133 for a standard dry van load over the 805-mile route.
+Full truckload (FTL) rates from Columbus, OH to Kansas City, MO currently range $1,731-$2,133 (roughly $2.16-$2.67 per mile over 805 miles).
 LTL shipments typically cost $643-$1,084 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Columbus to Kansas City?

-Standard FTL transit from Columbus to Kansas City is approximately 15 hrs by truck over 805 miles.
+Standard FTL transit from Columbus to Kansas City is approximately 15 hrs by truck over 805 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Rickenbacker Intermodal to BNSF Logistics Park Kansas City takes 5-7 days but offers significant cost savings.

 What equipment do I need for Columbus to Kansas City freight?